ELYSIA KARACTER

 FET Mode at Unity

-Less subtle soft clipping behaviour compared to Saturation mode but still smooth, average level is also louder and more compressed.
+More hard clipping behaviour compared to Saturation mode, but it is still smooth, the average level is also louder and more compressed.

 Turbo Boost Mode at Unity

-Similar clipping behaviour to Saturation mode at unity but with increased average level
+Similar soft-clipping behaviour to Saturation mode at unity but with increased average level

 Turbo Boost Mode Drive at 3